Saymanning/Pewlett-Hackard-Analysis/README.md

 ## Overview

 ### Purpose of Analysis
-The purpose of the analysis wast to determine the number of employees retiring from Pewlett Hackard by job title and identify employees who are eligible to participate in a mentorship program.
-Provide a written report to help the manager prepare for the upcoming "silver tsunami" as many employees reach retirement age.
+The purpose of this analysis wast to determine the number of employees retiring from Pewlett Hackard by job title and to identify employees who are eligible to participate in a mentorship program.
+A written report was also provided to help the manager prepare for the upcoming "silver tsunami" as many employees reach retirement age.

-###Results
-Provide a bulleted list with four major points from the two analysis deliverables.
-Use images as support where needed.bulleted list with four major points from the two analysis deliverables.
+### Results

 **Retiring Employees by Title**